 Page created: 16 May 2018

-How do you find a different residency program when the one you matched into is no longer a viable option? (e.g. it’s toxic, it’s closing, you want to change fields,…)
+How do you find a different residency program when the one you matched into is no longer a viable option? (e.g. it’s toxic, it’s closing, you’re terminated, you want to change fields,…)

 Residency search for Open Training Positions: